 Wearing a mouthguard can dramatically reduce your risk of experiencing a sports-related dental injury.
 The mouthguard will protect your teeth by absorbing the impact of a direct hit to your mouth.

 While one-size-fits-all mouthguards can be found at your local sporting goods store, it is actually recommended that you work with your dentist to get a custom-made mouthguard.
-A custom-made mouthguard is not only more comfortable, but it provides better protection as it is molded to protect your teeth and jaw.
+A custom-made mouthguard is not only more comfortable, but it provides better oral care and protection as it is molded to protect your teeth and jaw.

-Grinding Your Teeth While Sleeping or Clenching Your Jaw During the Day
+Grinding Your Teeth While Sleeping or Clenching Your Jaw During the Day makes Teeth Brittle

 Grinding your teeth or clenching your jaw can put so much pressure on your teeth that they start to weaken.
 Over time, the weakened teeth will start to chip, crack and break.

 If you notice you are grinding your teeth or clenching your jaw, it is important that you take the time to determine what is causing this to happen.
 Certain medications, exposure to stress, development of a nervous habit, and improper alignment of teeth are just some of the causes of teeth grinding and jaw clenching.
-Determining the cause of your teeth grinding and jaw clenching can help you find a way to stop it from happening before your teeth start to break.
+Determining the cause of your teeth grinding and jaw clenching can help you find a way to stop it from happening before your teeth start to become brittle and break.

 Wearing a customized nightguard while you sleep can help prevent any grinding or clenching from causing the enamel on your teeth to erode and weaken.
 The length of time that you need to wear the nightguard will depend upon the reason for your grinding and clenching of your teeth.
 Some people only need to wear it for a short period of time until the grinding and clenching stops while others may need to wear it nightguard long-term.